1. Get a realty broker and a lender

-Before you begin the house huntThe first two steps in buying a foreclosure should happen almost simultaneously: Find a real estate broker who works directly with banks that own foreclosed homes and get a preapproval from a lender.
+The first 2 steps in buying a foreclosure should happen almost simultaneously: Find a real estate broker who works directly with banks that own foreclosed homes and get a preapproval from a lender.

 The goal of combing through foreclosure listings is not to find a house; it's to find an agent.
-Banks usually hire one or a few real estate brokers to handle their REO properties in a market.
+Banks usually hire 1 or a few real estate brokers to handle their REO properties in a market.
 In a lot of cases, the buyer works directly with the bank's broker instead of using a buyer's agent.
-That way, the commission doesn't have to be split between two brokers.
+That way, the commission doesn't have to be split between 2 brokers.

 "A lot of these Realtors have a long-term relationship with these banks, and they know of listings that haven't even come on the list yet," Zimmerman says.
 "Call them about the listings that you're interested in, but also ask them about listings that may be coming up because sometimes it may take a day or two or even a week before a listing actually comes onto the database."

 Such a request might not always pan out.
 In places where thousands of foreclosed properties are for sale, you might not get much one-on-one attention from overloaded agents.
 To prove that you're serious about buying, says Jenson, "right before or after you meet with the agent, meet with the lender."

 Unless you plan to pay cash, you'll need a recent preapproval letter from a lender.
 The letter will describe how much money you can borrow, based upon the lender's assessment of your credit score and income.